Emmanuel-Olam/lekzzytech/README.md

-- 👋 Hi, I’m @lekzzytech
+- 👋 Hi, I’m @Emmanuel-Olam
-- 👀 I’m interested in Blockchain technology
+- 👀 I’m a Solidity,Reactjs,Web3,Nodejs(Express)developer
-- 🌱 I’m currently learning blockchain,
+- 🌱 I’m an Information Systems Student at Federal University of Technology Akure, Nigeria.
-- 💞️ I’m looking to collaborate on blockchain project
+- 💞️ I’m looking to collaborate on some projects
-- 📫 How to reach me: you can chat me up on telegram @Lekzzyfirr
+- 📫 How to reach me: lekzzicon@gmail.com

 <!---
 lekzzytech/lekzzytech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.